LED vs CFL (Fluorescent): Choosing Grow Lights for Indoor Plants

 Many growers will tell you that LEDs are always better than fluorescents if you can afford them.

 That's true as far as pure efficiency is concerned.
 But please be aware that not all LED grow lights are good enough quality to justify the higher price.
+Check the efficiency and the reviews before investing money.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.